'Stranger Things 2' gets darker in aftermath of death and Demogorgon

 “We wanted (Eleven) to go through her own journey in a way that was much more personal to her and wasn’t tied to the boys,” Matt Duffer said.
 “We wanted her to go through a journey of self-discovery without the help of anyone else.”

-“Stranger Things” has become a phenomenon for Netflix Inc, landing Emmy wins and drawing a cadre of obsessed fans who launched a viral online campaign, #JusticeForBarb, sparked by the gruesome demise of supporting character Barb Holland.
+“Stranger Things” has become a phenomenon for Netflix Inc (NFLX.O), landing Emmy wins and drawing a cadre of obsessed fans who launched a viral online campaign, #JusticeForBarb, sparked by the gruesome demise of supporting character Barb Holland.

 The second season ramps up the quest to bring closure to her death while introducing new characters and expanding the story geographically.